express-rate-limit/express-rate-limit/README.md

 ### skip

 Function used to skip (whitelist) requests.
-Returning `true` from the function will skip limiting for that request.
+Returning `true`, or a promise that resolves with `true`, from the function will skip limiting for that request.

 Defaults to always `false` (count all requests):